 The results will be presented with the help of tables to provide a clear picture and to understand as accurately as possible the difference between female and male individuals in terms of risk aversion and the level of trust they have in their financial decisions.
 In this questionnaire 160 individuals were interviewed.
 At the beginning of the survey focused on general questions about the individuals taken in the study, to obtain an accurate summary of the data.
 The first question related to the gender of the respondents which is one of the variables on which the paper is based.
 The questionnaire was attended by 80 male and 80 female individuals.
 With a percentage respectively 50% male and 50% female.
 Out of 160 respondents, we notice that we have a diversity of age groups in this paper, but the highest percentage is in the age group 18-25 years, this is because as discussed at the beginning respondents were mainly student at the European University of Tirana.
-Of the respondents 2 have secondary education with a frequency of 1.3%, 29 individuals have bachelor education and have a frequency of 18.1%, 110 are of master education with a frequency of survey 11.9%.
+Of the respondents 2 have secondary education with a frequency of 1.3%, 29 individuals have bachelor education and have a frequency of 18.1%, 110 are of master education with a frequency of 68.8% and 19 have executive titles or doctorates with a frequency of survey 11.9%.